 Plaza de España and the Maria Louisa Park are the perfect place to take a stroll after a siesta.
 The plaza has a huge fountain in front and a pond where you can rent a rowboat, perfect for a sunny day.
 As you walk around Plaza de Espana you will notice that each province, in each autonomous community is represented with tiles and pictures that symbolize the community.
 This may look familiar because the plaza was part of a scene in Star Wars Episode I and Star Wars Episode II.
 If you come back at nighttime the plaza evokes a completely different feeling when it is lit up.

-After taking in the sites during the day, a flamenco show is a great way to experience Seville at night.
+After studying or taking in the sites during the day, a flamenco show is a great way to experience Seville at night.
 Flamenco is a type of music and dance popular in Southern Spain.
 It’s characterized by its twelve-count dance that expresses emotion.
 Alegrias is one type of Flamenco dance that is quicker and characterized as a happy dance while Solea is slower and more somber.
 Two of the most popular places to see flamenco are La Carboneria and Casa de la Memoria, both conveniently located centrally in the city.
 Usually two show times are offered, one in the early evening and one later at night.

 Holy Week in Seville is one of the most important and traditional events in the city.
 It is celebrated the week before Easter featuring processions and floats that depict scenes and events from The Passion.
-This week is culturally and spiritually important to Sevillanos.
+This week is culturally and spiritually important to Sevillanos

 How to Get to Seville